 - Breakthrough research in Alzheimer’s, Cystic Fibrosis and Irritable Bowel Syndrome is taking place here in Aberdeen.

-- With regular connections to over 40 international and domestic airports, Aberdeen International Airport looks after more than three million passengers each year, travelling right across the world.
+- With regular connections to over 40 international and domestic airports, Aberdeen International Airport looks after around three million passengers each year, travelling right across the world.

 - Aberdeen has the busiest civilian heliport in the world.